 “Rainmaker,” 2015.
 Photo credit: Stacy Keck

 I’m a journalist.
 I’ve been in media since the earliest stage of my career but began writing about art in 2013, when San Diego CityBeat hired me as a freelancer.
-Last year I wrote for the San Diego Union-Tribune and I’m currently writing for the San Diego Tourism Authority.
+I’ve written for the San Diego Union-Tribune and San Diego Tourism Authority, and I’m currently writing for Art Patron Magazine.
 I enjoy translating visual concepts to words.
 One of my favorite interviews was with Robert Irwin, just after he opened his monographic exhibition at the Hirshhorn, but before he’d completed his work in Marfa, Texas.
 “Robert Irwin: Artist in the Moment” appeared in the San Diego Union-Tribune and the Los Angeles Times.

 To quote Angela Kallus: